Home > On PM Motor > How to Deal with the No-load State of Permanent Magnet Synchronous Motor?

 Harmonic Mitigation

-• Example Application: Data centers are particularly sensitive to power quality issues caused by harmonics.
+• Example Application: Data centers are highly sensitive to power quality issues caused by harmonics.
 Custom-designed PMSMs with harmonic mitigation can operate without disrupting the overall power quality, ensuring stable performance and reliable data processing even during no-load conditions.

 Impact on PMSM Performance